 VRS allows a person who uses American Sign Language (ASL) to communicate over the phone.
 The VRS user connects to the CA via an Internet-enabled device with a video camera.
 The CA relays the conversation back and forth between the parties – in ASL with the VRS user and by voice with the called party.
 Go to: www.fcc.gov/consumers/guides/video-relay-services.

 VCO allows a person with a hearing disability, but who wants to use his or her own voice, to speak directly to the other party.
 The CA then types the other party’s response, which is displayed on the VCO user’s text telephone.

 TTY callers should dial 9-1-1 directly in an emergency.
 All 9-1-1 centers are equipped to handle TTY calls.
 Minnesota Relay can process emergency calls, but this may delay the response to your call.

 Email your complaint to email@example.com or call 1-800-657-3775.
 When filing your complaint please provide:

 You may also file a complaint with the Federal Communications Commission:

-The TED Program provides free specialized telecommunications equipment to income eligible Minnesotans who are having trouble using the telephone due to a hearing, speech, or physical disability.
+The TED Program provides free telecommunications equipment to income-eligible Minnesotans who are having trouble using the telephone due to a hearing, speech, or physical disability.
 For more information on the TED Program: